 Faculty include well-respected academics who teach in public administration programs and premier local government executive institutes, local government practitioners, and other content experts.

-Module 1: Leadership Philosophy and the Essence of Public Service.
+- Module 1: Leadership Philosophy and the Essence of Public Service.
 Participants engage in a variety of team-building activities designed to develop a solid foundation for positive, honest, and collaborative engagement over the course of the Leadership ICMA program.
 This is complemented by an intensive overview of democratic values, leadership philosophies, and the value of professional management in a rapidly changing world.
-This highly interactive session is led by Bob O’Neill, ICMA executive director, and Felicia Logan, ICMA director of Leadership Development.
+This highly interactive session is led by Felicia Logan, ICMA director of Leadership Development.

 The capstone project requires participants to demonstrate their competence in the concepts presented throughout the Leadership ICMA program.
 Working in teams, participants work on a local government consulting project solicited through a formal RFP process with a local government client.
 Through a series of facilitated exercises, participants are individually and collectively evaluated to determine whether they have met the criteria for graduation.